ashrafezz817/Migration-Samples/02_Simple/APEX_Reference/README.md

 The status-change workflow also validates the rule in the server-side AJAX process before performing the update.

-The report uses the shared application report-control stylesheet rather than page-specific status-toggle CSS.
+The report uses the shared application CSS stylesheet.

 ### Page 25 - Manage Nationality